Dry Sockets – Causes, risk factors & prevention –

 In response, we will state that …

 - We’ve read through a number of post-extraction instruction sets found on the websites of dentists and oral surgeons.
 And it’s our impression that the vast majority do include this consideration in their directions.
-(As do we, see link below.)
+(As do we, see the link below.)

 - Protecting the clot from premature loss certainly seems to make sense, especially since that’s what would normally be expected to occur during socket healing.
 Also, it’s hard to imagine a scenario where taking this precaution would be detrimental in any way.